TheADrain/Portfolio/docs/index.markdown

 **Ludophobia** Company Director, Programmer (2012 - 2014)
 - Beaulieu Car Museum racing game exhibit.
-- ‘Bears Can’t Drift’ An independent Ouya racing game with 4-player multiplayer.
+- ‘Bears Can’t Drift’ - An independent Ouya racing game with 4-player multiplayer.
-- An Oculus Rift off-road experience for JEEP, in conjunction with Cityscape
+- An Oculus Rift VR off-road experience for JEEP, in conjunction with Cityscape
 - An interactive visualization of a historical building in 1400’s era Southampton
 - Several other iOS/Android apps